ngimb64/Reactive-File-Transfer/README.md

 > cha_init &nbsp;-&nbsp; Initializes the ChaCh20 algorithm object.

-> chunk_bytes &nbsp;-&nbsp; Generator to split the bytes string passed in by the chunk length passed in it should be split into.

 > error_query &nbsp;-&nbsp; Looks up the errno message to get description.

 > int_convert &nbsp;-&nbsp; Convert the passed in size as string to int, handles errors accordingly.